jpotts/alfresco-developer-series/actions/tutorial/tutorial.md

 This part is a copy of the out-of-the-box handler for `Move` with the object renamed to `MoveReplaced`.
 The `MoveReplaced` object has two methods:
 `text` and `edit`.
 The `text` method returns what is displayed for the component in read mode.
 Edit is for edit mode.
 The `edit` method is what is responsible for generating the button that invokes the folder picker.
 In this case, `edit` leverages an existing renderer called `arca:destination-dialog-button` that is defined in the superclass.
 If you needed to produce markup for a parameter for which Alfresco doesn't already have a renderer, you would add the appropriate code to the renderers object.

 With this final step in place, end-users can configure a rule that invokes the Move Replaced action.
 The rule editor will use the custom handler for the action so that a folder picker dialog is used to select the target folder.

 You can see this happening in the screenshot below.
 You can see the dialog that gets launched when the Select button is clicked as well as the little folder icon and folder path that are rendered once a selection is made.

 ![Configuring the Move Replaced action in Share](./images/move-replaced-config-share.png)

 ### Testing Your Share Configuration

-You can use the Alfresco Maven SDK to run the actions-tutorial project on an embedded Tomcat server.
-Doing so will start up Tomcat with both the Alfresco WAR and the Share WAR.
-The WARs will have the content-tutorial AMPs installed because we added them to the pom.xml and, of course, will also have the actions-tutorial AMPs installed.
+You can use the Alfresco Maven SDK to run the actions-tutorial project using Docker and Docker Compose.
+The Alfresco and Share WARs installed in the Tomcat servers in the Docker containers will have the content-tutorial AMPs installed because we added them to the Docker modules' pom.xml and, of course, will also have the actions-tutorial AMPs installed.

-To start it up, open a terminal window, switch to the actions-tutorial project root directory, and run `run.sh` (if you are on Windows, use `run.bat` instead).
+To start it up, open a terminal window, switch to the actions-tutorial project root directory, and run `./run.sh build_start` (if you are on Windows, use `run.bat` instead).

-That starts Alfresco Share on an embedded Tomcat server on port 8080.
+That starts Alfresco in a container that is listening on port 8080 and Share in a container that is listening on port 8180.

 Configuring the Set Web Flag UI Action in Share
 -----------------------------------------------